WeRockStar/git-kmm/README.md

-### Kotlin Multiplatform Mobile
+## Kotlin Multiplatform Mobile

-Demo How we sharing common logic for both iOS and Android
+Demo how we sharing common logic for both iOS and Android.

 #### Kotlin Multiplatform
 - Ktor